 The dark box of depression is a lonely place.
 Sometimes, talking about your feelings can help you look at your emotions in a new light.
 If you aren’t comfortable discussing your “winter blues” with friends and family, a licensed therapist can serve as a non-judgmental listening ear.

 Depression is not something to be ashamed of.
 It’s a biochemical imbalance that has a negative impact on the brain and body.
-If you find that diet, exercise, and therapy don’t help, antidepressants may be able to get you over the hump that is December, January, and February.
-One of the most common antidepressants prescribed to treat seasonal affective disorder is bupropion.
-Drugs.com cautions, however, that this medication is only suitable for people who do not have a seizure or eating disorder, and have not used an MAO inhibitor within the last two weeks.
+If you find that diet, exercise and therapy don’t help, antidepressants may be able to get you over the hump that are the winter months of December, January, and February.
+One of the most common antidepressants prescribed to treat SAD is bupropion.
+Drugs.com cautions, however, that this medication is only suitable for people who do not have a seizure or eating disorder and have not used an MAO inhibitor within the last two weeks.

-Seasonal depression does not have to ruin your winter, the above tips can help get you through the coldest season without the worry.
+Seasonal depression or SAD does not have to ruin your winter, the above tips can help get you through the coldest season without the worry.

 About the Author